- There are 1.3 billion Chinese speakers,

 Are you one of the many who dreams of teaching Mandarin to students with different profiles?

-At the end of this article you will have learned all the methods for giving quality Chinese lessons and perfecting online tutoring jobs!
+At the end of this article you will have learned all the methods for giving quality Chinese tutoring classes!

 For your first class, let your students reflect on this Chinese proverb: